心若不異 If the mind does not discriminate

 134. The aspirants after Brahman should not remain a single moment without the thought of Brahman.

-135. The nature of the cause [mind] inheres in the effect [dharma] and not vice versa; so through reasoning it is found that in the absence of the effect, the cause as such also disappears.
+135. The nature of the cause inheres in the effect and not vice versa; so through reasoning it is found that in the absence of the effect, the cause itself also disappears.

 136. Then that pure reality which is beyond speech alone remains.
-This should be understood again and again verily through the illustration of clay and the pot (clay represents the substance of the pot and the pot is the thing that we perceive).
+This should be understood again and again verily through the illustration of earth and the pot.

-137. In this way alone there arises in the pure-minded a state of awareness (of Brahman), which is afterwards merged into Brahman.
+137. In this way alone there arises in the pure-minded a state of awareness, which is afterwards merged into Brahman.

-138. One should first look for the cause by the negative method (i.e., meditating on the impermanence and lack of self-substance of things), and then find it by the positive method, as ever inherent in the effect (i.e., seeing all dharma as being of Brahman essence).
+138. One should first look for the cause by the negative method [meditation upon the lack of self-substance of the world] and then find it by the positive method, as ever inherent in the effect.

 Suzuki, D. T. (1932).
 The-Lankavatara-Sutra: A Mahayana Text.
 Translated for the first time from the original Sanskrit. (http://lirs.ru/do/lanka_eng/lanka-nondiacritical.htm)